Thomas Hein, Reg PT, Dip. Manip. PT, FCAMPT, CGIMS, MCPA

-Yury is a graduate from the Canadian College of Massage and Hydrotherapy and is a member of the Registered Massage Therapy association of Ontario.
-He has a wealth of experience in pre/post Athletic massage, sports related injury massage.
+Yury is a graduate of the Canadian College of Massage and Hydrotherapy and is a member of the Registered Massage Therapy Association of Ontario.
+He has a wealth of experience in pre/post-Athletic massage, sports related injury massage.

 He has had great success treating a variety of clients suffering from a wide array of complaints.
 He enjoys helping his clients from simple aches and pains to more complex conditions resulting from sports, weekend warrior injuries and motor vehicle accidents.
 If all you need is some stress relief, Yury is your RMT.